Office of Academic Support

 How do I know that I am eligible to register in an immersion workshop?

-The outcomes of the CUNY Assessments Tests may impact your admission status, enrollment in the immersion programs and enrollment at the college.
+The outcomes of the CUNY Assessment Tests may impact your admission status, enrollment in the immersion programs and enrollment at the college.
 Please be aware of the following enrollment requirements:

 All students who have failed